indicatorSaving and Investing

 Here are six simple steps you can take now to boost your financial wellness.

-1. Evaluate your money relationship
+1. Evaluate your money relationship.

 Whether consciously or unconsciously, your relationship with money will affect how you spend, save and feel about your finances.
 Take some time to reflect on any emotions that you have related to money.
 You may realize certain spending habits, or anxiety surrounding your ability to save for the future.
 Understanding these behaviours, and the “why” behind the “what” is the first step to building a healthy view of finances.

-2. Track your monthly income and spending
+2. Track your monthly income and spending.

 Simple and effective—keeping a basic budget makes a significant impact on your financial wellbeing.
 While budgets can feel limiting at first, understanding how much you spend, and where, can identify opportunities to save or extra money that you can put towards financial goals or repaying your debt.
 This allows you to harness the potential of your money, so you can accomplish what you really want.

-3. Understand your debt situation
+3. Understand your debt situation.

-4. Know how to save for your short and long term goals
+4. Know how to save for your short and long term goals.

 Get the most out of the money you’re able to put away by putting it in the right place.
 In general, if you’re looking long-term to save for retirement, then an RRSP is the way to go.
-A TFSA is great to meet your shorter term goals, since you won’t get taxed for withdrawing funds.
+A TFSA is great to meet your shorter-term goals, since you won’t get taxed for withdrawing funds.

-5. Pay yourself first, when you can
+5. Pay yourself first, when you can.

-6. Stay organized
+6. Stay organized.

-Avoid the overwhelm by setting regular times to track the money going in and out of your account using online or mobile banking.
+Avoid the overwhelm by setting regular times to track the funds going in and out of your account using online or mobile banking.
 Maybe it’s five minutes per weekday, or a 20 minute check in each week.
 Discover what works for you and make it a habit.

 Become money minded.